The Standard for Satellite Payloads

 De-Risked from Day One

 The integration is new.
-The building blocks are battle-tested: same network stack as Docker Desktop, same crypto as Chrome and Android, security proven by the MirageOS Bitcoin Pinata (10 BTC bounty, 150k+ attacks, zero breaches).
+The building blocks are battle-tested: same network stack as Docker Desktop, same crypto as Chrome and Android, security proven by adversarial testing (HACKSAT'25: 34 participants, zero sandbox escapes).

 What SpaceOS Provides